astropenguin/xarray-units/README.md

     units:    km
 ```

 The units of the DataArray after the operation follows those of the DataArray with the accessor.
-Therefore, the resulting values will be different depending on the order of the operation.
+Therefore, the resulting data values will be different depending on the order of the operation.
 They are, of course, identical when considering units:

 ```python
 da_eq = da_sum_m.units == da_sum_km